Woman holding glasses in front of Rockville, MD Eye Doctor office.

 How Long Is PRK Recovery?

-PRK recovery time can vary from several days to several weeks, generally longer than a LASIK recovery (which some recover from within a few hours).
+Recovery time can vary for PRK patients from several days to several weeks, generally longer than a LASIK recovery (which some recover from within a few hours).
 Eyes may feel sore or scratchy, and halos or glare around lights at night may be an issue for a few days.
-To help protect your eyes and promote healing, your doctor will place a bandage contact lens in your eye.
+To help protect your eyes and promote the healing process, your doctor will place a bandage contact lens in your eye.

 With both procedures, it’s essential to minimize activity and sun exposure for at least the first week to avoid vision problems.
 And don’t rub your eyes, which can damage your cornea.
-Your doctor will review all of these guidelines with you to make sure you’re clear and comfortable.
+Your doctor will review all of these outpatient procedures with you to make sure you’re clear and comfortable.

 Why Choose Visionary Eye Doctors for PRK?

 Visionary Eye Doctors is proud to offer expert PRK procedures.
-As a member of the trials that culminated in the FDA approval of PRK, our own Dr. J. Alberto Martinez continues to be at the forefront of this leading-edge technology.
+As a member of the trials that culminated in the FDA approval of PRK, our own Dr. J. Alberto Martinez continues to be an eye surgeon at the forefront of this leading-edge technology.

 The first step in determining your candidacy for any procedure is to schedule a consultation and comprehensive eye exam with one of our experienced surgeons.
-We will establish if PRK is the best path for your long-term vision health by utilizing advanced diagnostic technology.
+We will establish if PRK is the best path for your long-term visual acuity by utilizing advanced diagnostic technology.

 Ready to find out if you’re a candidate?
 Call our office today at 301-867-7920 to schedule a consultation with our expert surgeons.
 You can also schedule an appointment online.